wooster0/soft/README.md

 <h1 align="center">
-  Wool - a software renderer
+  Soft - a software renderer (GPU is not used)
 </h1>

 <h3 align="center">